ItsMonarch04/crash-course/docs/sim.md

 defers its own subsequent inputs and cannot send a dependent vote, append response, or client reply until the delayed fsync succeeds.
 Zero clears the additional delay.
-This is distinct from the `DiskDegrade` one-shot EIO fault used in fault profiles; N3's file-backed store will consume the remaining operation categories.
+This is distinct from the `DiskDegrade` one-shot EIO fault used in fault profiles.
+The current shared Driver uses read, write, fsync, rename, and directory-sync effects; hosts reject unused storage-effect variants instead of silently dropping them.

 Database-surface campaigns use dedicated profiles rather than relabelling `rough`. `batch` activates the replicated `ATOMIC_BATCH` feature after